rpy2/rpy2/doc/source/rinterface.rst

-This is unfortunately not possible in a robust way: the dot character `.` can be used for symbol names in R (like pretty much any character), and this can prevent an exact correspondance between `R` and `Python` names.
+This is unfortunately not possible in a robust way: the dot character `.` can be used for symbol names in R (like pretty much any character), and this can make an exact correspondance between `R` and `Python` names rather difficult.
-`rpy` uses transformation functions that translates '.' to '_' and back, but this can lead to complications since '_' can also be used for R symbols.
+:mod:`rpy` uses transformation functions that translates '.' to '_' and back, but this can lead to complications since '_' can also be used for R symbols.

 There is a way to provide explict access to object in R packages, since